Click on the headings below for more information.

 Important note for prospective students: Students must submit an OGS application to each institution for which they are seeking admission.
 OGS awards are no longer transferrable from one university to another.

-Important note for visa students: Applicants holding or will be holding a valid student visa by April 9, 2014 are eligible to apply following the same application process and internal deadlines set by their current or proposed graduate unit.
+Important note for visa students: Applicants holding or will be holding a valid student visa by the graduate unit’s OGS visa application deadline (or at the graduate unit’s discretion by April 9, 2014 at the latest) are eligible to apply following the same application process and internal deadlines set by their current or proposed graduate unit.
 Graduates units will select and forward a limited number of applications to the School of Graduate Studies to compete in a centralized adjudication.

 Application Requirements (All Components are Online)